achiku/pgpart/README.md

 ## Why created

-Unlike MySQL and Oracle, PostgreSQL uses table inheritance and trigger (or rule) to realize horizontal table partitioning.
-Writing child tables with check constraints and triggers by hands is boring, and dangerous at the same time.
-This cli tool generates child tables/trigger DDL so that developers don't have to spend time to write/check DDLs for partitioning.
+Unlike MySQL and Oracle, PostgreSQL uses table inheritance and triggers (or rules) to realize horizontal table partitioning.
+Manually writing child tables with check constraints, and triggers with bunch of if-else statements is boring, time cunsuming, and error-prone at the same time.
+Given parent table name, partition key name, and time range, this tool generates child tables/trigger DDL so that developers don't have to spend too much time on writing/checking partitioning DDLs.

-## Limitation

-This tool is created just for generating table partitioning DDLs, and does not provide functionality to version control DDLs.
-Developers should consider using different tools, like alembic + SQLAlchemy, to manage DDLs in your VCS.

 ## Installation